 And for even cheaper deals flying check Zest.com!

-Then cross to Dumaguete and visit the Twin Lakes and Casaroro Falls! over 8 years agoAnswered by Daniel Noriega via WorldNomads.com
+Then cross to Dumaguete and visit the Twin Lakes and Casaroro Falls! almost 9 years agoAnswered by Daniel Noriega via WorldNomads.com